 Brieux Carré Brewing Company

-The cozy vibe visitors adds to Brieux Carré’s charm.
-Bostick, who until recently was Brieux Carré’s sole employee, relishes his role as the small fish in the ever-expanding pond of new breweries opening in the Crescent City.
+The cozy vibe adds to Brieux Carré’s charm.
+Bostick, who was once Brieux Carré’s sole employee, relishes his role as the small fish in the ever-expanding pond of breweries in the Crescent City.

 He’s foregoing flagship beers in favor of making small, experimental batches.
 “With a smaller system like ours, we can turn out new beers every four days,” Bostick says, adding “We don’t want to get too comfortable.”

-This means Bostick can play with nontraditional ingredients (ever heard of a jalapeno-cilantro pale ale?
-If not, Bostick will introduce you to it), and relying on immediate customer feedback to determine what he’ll brew next.
+This means Bostick can play with nontraditional ingredients (ever heard of a jalapeno-cilantro pale ale?), and relying on immediate customer feedback to determine what he’ll brew next.
 Examples of what Briex Carré might be brewing: A weizenbock called Vices & Virtues; the Frenchmen bier du garde; the Baltic porter; and the first good beer Bostick began producing, called Falcon Warrior IPA.